Back

 Tararua – are represented by this icon.

-MANAWATŪ, A JOURNEY STEPPED IN HISTORY
+MANAWATŪ, A JOURNEY STEEPED IN HISTORY

 The traditional history of the Manawatū begins with the arrival of Whātonga.
 Whātonga was one of three chiefs on board the Kurahaupo waka, which journeyed across the Pacific Ocean to Aotearoa, New Zealand, possibly as early as the 12th Century.